Results for “data center”

 State Sen. Mallory McMorrow made controversial claims about Michigan's population growth and state revenue that conflict with data from the Mackinac Center for Public Policy, which shows state revenue per person has increased dramatically since 1968.

-April 4, 2026·Michigan Capitol·2 sources - politics
+April 4, 2026·Michigan Capitol·2 sources - policy

 ICE Enforcement Rattles Immigrant Families and Child Care Providers, Report Finds